-PSI offers support, information, and resources to these specialized populations: families impacted by Postpartum Psychosis, Adoptive Parents, Birth Mothers, Dads, Grandparents, Hyperemesis Gravidarum, Maternal Near Miss Survivors, Military Families, NICU parents, Spanish-speaking Families, and Arabic-speaking families.
+PSI offers support, information, and resources to these specialized populations: families impacted by Postpartum Psychosis, Adoptive Parents, Bed Rest, Birth Mothers, Breast- and Body-Feeding, Dads, Grandparents, Hyperemesis Gravidarum, Infertility, Insomnia, Maternal Near Miss Survivors, Military Families, NICU parents, Post Abortion, Pregnancy and Infant Loss, Spanish-speaking Families, and Arabic-speaking families.
 We have developed specialized coordinators in response to a growing number of requests from families.
 Specialized Coordinators work in conjunction with local PSI Support Coordinators to offer support and resources.

 Postpartum Psychosis Support Coordinators:

-Michele and Felice provide support and assistance to women and families of women who are experiencing postpartum psychosis but who do not need emergency support.
+PSI has Support Coordinators to provide support and assistance to women and families of women who are experiencing postpartum psychosis but who do not need emergency support.
+Please visit our Postpartum Psychosis Help Page for more information.

 Adoptive Parents Coordinator: